Benchmarking and measurement of safety masterclass

-This Safety Leadership at Work masterclass will discuss the methods available to measure safety, including:
+This masterclass will discuss the methods available to measure safety, including:

-- lag indicators, such as number of injuries, incidents and near misses
+- lag indicators, such as counts of injuries, accidents and near misses

 - behavioural observations